MengeziM/Bright_Coffee-Sales-Analysis/README.md

 # Bright_Coffee-Sales-Analysis

 ********Problem Statement*******
-The sales of Bright coffe shopnare declining for the last 6 months.
+The sales of Bright coffee shop are declining for the last 6 months.
 The CEO wants to understand what is the cause of the decline in revenue.

 ********Aim***********
 To provide a detailed insights on cause of the decline in revenue